Why Kill the Gantt Chart?

 How Do We Know if the Kanban Planning is Accurate?

 Gotcha!
 It won’t be.
 However, it will be as accurate as it can ever become, especially if you use technology to support you.

 As part of the Analytics module in Kanbanize, we do have Monte Carlo simulations, which we use to forecast how many work items we can deliver by a given date in the future.
 These simulations are based on real historical data, which makes them the most reliable way to answer the “When is it going to be done?” question.

-With this data in place, it is easy to create our Kanban Planning board.
+There could be many different Kanban board examples, but with this data in place, it is always easy to create a good planning board.
 Not only that you do this in a fraction of the time you’d need for a detailed plan, but this type of planning is likely to be more accurate than your gut feelings.

 Even further, you can use the Kanban Planning technique to forecast not just on the Kanban team level, but also on the Portfolio Kanban level.

 So, let’s kill the Gantt chart and replace it with the only reasonable replacement – the visual Kanban Planning board.